 |Franklin India Dynamic Accrual Fund.||1808||11.23%||6.69%|

-It is anticipated that the investors in all six funds will be able to recover most of their money with the exception to a small proportion of high-yield papers.
-Furthermore, the recent policy by RBI which indicated more bond buying and a supportive monetary policy is expected to aid the liquidation process.
+It is anticipated that the investors in all six funds will be able to recover most of their money with the exception of a small proportion of high-yield papers.
+Furthermore, the recent policy by RBI which indicated more bond-buying and a supportive monetary policy is expected to aid the liquidation process.